ckan/ckan/doc/user-guide.rst

 **Step 7**.
 CKAN displays the "Additional data" screen.

     * *Visibility* -- a ``Public`` dataset is public and can be seen by any user of the site.
-A ``Private`` dataset can only be seen by members of the Organization owning the dataset and will not show up in searches by other users.
+A ``Private`` dataset can only be seen by members of the organization owning the dataset and will not show up in searches by other users.

     * *Author* -- The name of the person or organization responsible for producing